OlivierLD/3DPrinting/OpenSCAD/SolarPanelStand/README.md

 ### Next?
 - With a magnetometer for the heading and a GPS for the position
-- Something to look at for 3D printed gears: <https://github.com/chrisspen/gears>
+- Something to look at for 3D printed gears: <https://github.com/chrisspen/gears>.
+This will be for V3.

 ---